PHPShip/Formify/readme.md

 Coming soon

 ### Contributing
-Feel free to make a PR
+Feel free to make a PR or open a new issue with the "feature request" tag.